ONTAP 9

 • Use the computers running Vscan servers only for virus-scanning purposes.
 To discourage general use, disable the Windows terminal services and other remote access provisions on these machines and grant the right to install new software on these machines only to administrators.

 • Dedicate Vscan servers to virus scanning and do not use them for other operations, such as backups.
 You might decide to run the Vscan server as a virtual machine (VM).
 If this is the case, ensure that the resources allocated to the VM are not shared and are enough to perform virus scanning.
-Consult Symantec for guidance on antivirus engine requirements.

 • Provide adequate CPU, memory, and disk capacity to the Vscan server to avoid resource bottlenecks.
 Most Vscan servers are designed to use multiple CPU core servers and to distribute the load across the CPUs.
-Consult Symantec for guidance on antivirus engine requirements.

 • Fujitsu recommends using a dedicated network with a private VLAN for the connection from the SVM to the Vscan server so that the scan traffic is not affected by other client network traffic.
 Create a separate NIC that is dedicated to the antivirus VLAN on the Vscan server and to the data LIF on the SVM.
 This step simplifies administration and troubleshooting if network issues arise.
 The AV traffic should be segregated using a private network.
-The AV server should be configured to communicate with domain controller (DC) and clustered ONTAP in one of the following ways:
+The AV server should be configured to communicate with domain controller (DC) and ONTAP in one of the following ways:

 • The DC should communicate to the AV servers through the private network that is used to segregate the traffic.